YashK2005/YashK2005/README.md

 ### Hi there 👋
 I'm Yash Kothari, a Computer Science student at the University of Waterloo.
-I enjoy learning about ML and robotics, and building innovative things with meaningful impact using cool technology!
+I enjoy and building innovative and impactful things using cool technology.

+Currently, I'm a Software Engineer Intern at Shopify.

 Feel free to reach out: